tiperiu/COMP371_dockerimage/README.md

 #### Windows:

-Open Docker from the start menu.
-It should show up in the system tray as well.
+Open Docker from the Start Menu.

 ### 1: Build